elevin72/S-Interpreter/README.md

 `X` or `Z` with no number is equivalent to `X1` or `Z1`

-Labels are any letter except for variables, followed by a number.
+Labels are any capital letter except for variables, followed by a number.

+Add a label to a line with something like `[A1]:`

 Label `E` is by convention reserved for exiting the program.

 Build with `cargo build`